Shuichiro Yoshino

 Shuichiro Yoshino (born 28 September 1991) is a Japanese professional boxer, who has held the WBO Asia Pacific title since 2020.
 He is ranked as the world's 9th best active lightweight by BoxRec.

-Professional boxing career
+Professional career

 Early career

 Yoshino made his professional debut against Chatri Charoensin on 14 December 2015.
 He won the fight by a third-round technical knockout.
 Yoshino next faced the 58-fight veteran Chaiyong Chanthahong on 11 February 2016.
 He won the fight by unanimous decision, with scores of 60–54, 60–54 and 59–55.

 Yoshino face the former Japanese and OPBF lightweight champion Yoshitaka Kato on 13 April 2017.
 He won the fight by unanimous decision, with scores of 80–72, 77–75 and 78–75.
 Yoshino faced the overmatched Katika Piyawong on 10 August 2017.
 He made quick work of Katika, winning the bout by a second-round technical knockout.